I would like to know if installing Bilstein HD shocks on all 4 corners with EIBACH PRO-KIT SPRINGS 7208.140 will achieve a euro spec M030 ride ?

 My car has HD's and TechArt springs which I have heard are made by Eibach but may be very different from the Eibachs you are asking about.
 With my rear shocks adjusted for max. height, my car still sits too low for my taste.
 It's below euro M030 height and closer to RS height.
 There is more range on the front threads to go higher but not the rear.

-'87 Carrera coupe, Guards Red over Black - gone and missed
+'87 Carrera coupe, Guards Red over Black - gone but not forgotten

 I too have Bilstein Hds and while the ride is certainly nothing like luxury, the handling is superior to what I experienced before the conversion.
 With the old tired suspension, I bottomed out at ever snake hole and frog crevice.
 I now pick the local roads I use based on the surface and not distance because I got tired of waiting to see if the windows will pop out.
 Do I wish the ride was more "compliant"?
 Hell yes!
 But then my son reminds me , "It wouldn't FEEL like a true sports car!
 With the HDs and 030s, I do maintain very flat in the corners.
 Good luck with your application!
 As for me, the next chunk of change I get will involve installation for the 033 springs in combo with the Bilsteins.